k8s-zoo/k8s-eks-terraform-modules/README.md

 - `$ make deploy-master`

     It will create the EKS cluster.
+This will generate the kubeconfig file with name `kubeconfig.yaml`.

 - `$ make destroy-master`

-    It will destroy the EKS cluster.
+    It will destroy the EKS cluster.x

 - `$ make deploy-ec2-nodes`

     It will create the EC2 node group for EKS cluster.
+This will generate the Kubernetes config map file with name `k8s_config_map_aws_auth.yaml`

 - `$ make destroy-ec2-nodes`